- At 5,895m, Kilimanjaro is the highest free-standing mountain in the world

 Is Tanzania & Kilimanjaro safe?

-Most countries in East Africa, including Tanzania, are very safe.
+Most countries in East Africa, including Tanzania, are classified by the Australian government safe to travel to.
 As long as you stay informed about local customs, illnesses and vaccinations and potential crime risks in certain areas, you will enjoy a peaceful and enjoyable stay.
 Your guide will be able to make recommendations about any necessary health and safety precautions prior to your trip.
 Altitude is by far the biggest risk for your Kilimanjaro adventure, which is great news because it it relatively easy to manage when you trek with a reputable company and buy a 7 - 10 day trek.
+For more information about safety, read our how safe is East Africa blog.

 Kilimanjaro itinerary ideas